Throw out all those extensive camping checklists! It doesn’t have to take you three days to pack for a two day camping trip.

 Before we acquired our 45 year old camper (yep, quite vintage), I used plastic stacking drawer units to store my camping kitchen and essentials.
 I found it was easier to locate items at the campsite than if everything were tossed into one large bin.

 As well as the kitchen basics, you’ll need food.
 Don’t forget to figure out how you’ll pack your food and keep it cool.
-We tend to use one large tub for all non-cooler foods, then pack cold foods into a cooler or fridge.
+You might want to use one large tub for all non-cooler foods, then pack cold foods into a cooler or fridge.

 Also, think about how you’ll keep the cooler cold.
 Try freezing water, juice boxes, and pre-prepared meals as a way to help keep other items cold longer instead of just relying on ice.